 - Run iOS applications without iPhone: With an iPhone simulator, you can run applications designed for iPhones without the actual device.
 There are many open source and free iPhone simulators available in the market.
 Simulators may be linked to an IDE in the first phases of development.
 Always remember that not all devices with various screen sizes, resolutions, and earlier iOS versions are available to most developers and testers.
 Some simulators do not need any hardware to function with iOS and Android applications.

-- Versatility: You can build realistic iPhone devices with both modern and old operating systems using the simulator.
+- Versatility: You can build realistic iPhone devices with both modern and old operating systems using military training simulation software.
 With its own settings and files that are separate from the others, each combination of simulated hardware and software versions is regarded as its own simulation environment.
 All devices evaluated in a simulated environment have these settings and files.

 - Available Options: The market is flooded with choices for running iPhone simulators.
 Some of these tools will probably be more effective than others for your particular requirements, depending on your targeted use case and the device you have at hand.
 For instance: One of the most simple iPhone emulators available is called Appetize.
 Large organizations like Shopify, Intuit, The Washington Post, DoorDash, and others rely on it.
 The adaptability of Appetize is what sets it apart from the competition.
 It serves as an iOS and Android simulator and emulator simultaneously.
 Appetize provides a variety of use cases, including previews, customer service, and app testing.